 Before the primary ‘slaughtering’ day of Eid-Al-Adha, buffalos, goats, sheep, cows, and camels were transported continually by boat and land, to expansive cattle markets.
 The markets then sold the animals for sacrificial purposes.

-On August 19th, ARM entered into Gabtoli – the largest cattle trading market in Bangladesh.
-Footage obtained by ARM depicted animals being tethered tightly on short ropes, many near death and strangling themselves.
-ARM witnessed animals being given sedatives and a multitude of other injections.
+On August 19, ARM entered into Gabtoli – the most significant cattle trading market in Bangladesh.
+Footage obtained by ARM depicted animals being tethered tightly on short ropes, many near-death, and strangling themselves.
+ARM witnessed animals given sedatives and a multitude of other injections.
 Animals with newborn babies were plentiful throughout the market as their grave futures lay pending just mere days away.

 The Eid-Al-Adha stands as one of the most primitive and chaotic religious animal sacrifice festivals in the world.
-In 2016, it became infamous after monsoon rainstorms caused the city to flood, turning the water and streets into flowing rivers of blood from the carcasses and entrails of millions of animals who had been freshly slaughtered.
+In 2016, it became infamous after monsoon rainstorms caused the city to flood, turning the water and streets into flowing rivers of blood from the carcasses and entrails of millions of animals freshly slaughtered.